| |

 a white table nightstand with a clock on it with the text "5 ways to organize a small master bedroom" written on it

-1. Use a small chest of drawers as a night stand.
+1. Consider bed placement for a small room, and use a small chest of drawers as a night stand.

 A small chest of drawers beside the bed that acts as storage and a nightstand.